Release-Candidate/HaskellTemplate/README.md

 stack new PROJECT_NAME https://raw.githubusercontent.com/Release-Candidate/HaskellTemplate/main/BigTemplate.hsfiles
 ```

-This Template needs the following (usual) parameters to be defined:
+This template needs the following (usual) parameters to be defined:

 - author-email
 - author-name